-Reading at Salterlee, including its links to Spelling, Punctuation and Grammar (SPaG) and Phonics, are seen as an integral part of learning rather than a separate subject to be learned independently.
+Reading at Salterlee, including its links to Grammar, Punctuation and Spelling (GPS); and Phonics, are seen as an integral part of learning rather than a separate subject to be learned independently.

 The school aims to address the learning of reading with a three pronged approach:

-- The teaching of Phonics and SPaG in daily lessons
+- The teaching of Phonics and GPS in daily lessons

 - The incorporation of the teaching of reading into all lessons across the curriculum